-With GoFundMe, there is no all-or-nothing funding requirement, though you will have to pay the same fees regardless of whether your campaign raises $2000 or $20.
+With GoFundMe, there is no all-or-nothing funding requirement.
+However, you will have to pay the same fees regardless of whether your campaign raises $2000 or $20.

-If your start-up is related to some kind of personal or social cause, GoFundMe is a crowdfunding avenue worth pursuing.
-Just don’t expect a tremendous windfall.
+If your new business is related to some kind of personal or social cause, GoFundMe is a crowdfunding avenue worth pursuing.

-Funding contests are a very non-traditional means of raising money for a business start-up, but then again, tradition is overrated.
-Programs like the Amazon Web Services Start-Up Challenge and the MIT $100K Entrepreneurship Competition offers start-ups the chance to compete for thousands of dollars in funding every year.
+Funding contests are a non-traditional means of raising money for a business startup.
+Then again, tradition is overrated.
+Programs like the Amazon Web Services Start-Up Challenge and the MIT $100K Entrepreneurship Competition offer startups the chance to compete for thousands of dollars in funding every year.

 These contests receive an overwhelming number of applicants, as you can imagine.
 Make sure to present your pitch in a unique and compelling way.
 Your ideas need to stand out in a sea of thirsty funding seekers.

-Peer-to-Peer Lending, sometimes known as social lending or crowdlending, takes the crowdfunding model of Kickstarter and combines it with more traditional lending practices.
-P2P services are essentially matchmaking services, only instead of pairing up lonely singles desperate for some semblance of human connection, P2P companies match lenders with borrowers.
+Peer-to-peer (P2P) lending, sometimes known as social lending or crowdlending, takes the crowdfunding model of Kickstarter and combines it with more traditional lending practices.
+P2P services are essentially matchmaking services that connect casual investors with businesses that need funds.

 The downside is that P2P lenders tend to be particularly risk-averse when it comes to lending to those with iffy credit.

 Microloans exist for the benefit of borrowers who fall short of the collateral and cash flow requirements necessary to acquire traditional bank loans.
 Because microloans are for small amounts of money, they are considered less risky than other types of business financing.

-As part of the SBA Small Business Loan Advantage program, SBA lenders are encouraged to make smaller business loans with lower interest rates (between 6 and 8 percent annually) to qualified businesses with good credit.
+As part of the SBA Small Business Loan Advantage program, SBA lenders are encouraged to make smaller business loans with lower interest rates (between 6% and 8% annually) to qualified businesses with good credit.
 Childcare-related nonprofits are particularly likely to be eligible for such loans.
 According to the SBA, the average such loan size is $13,000, and the maximum length of an SBA microloan is six years.